davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

 Although `SemVer` provides one possible interpretation of these three digits, if you're versioning something other than software with a public API then you'll have your own interpretation of every digit.
 For example, imagine you were providing versions on a PDF you distribute to others.
-You may want to increment the major version for chapter rearrangements, the minor version for paragraph rearrangenments, and the patch version for typos or fixing broken links.
+You may want to increment the major version for chapter rearrangements, the minor version for paragraph rearrangements, and the patch version for typos or fixing broken links.

 +++